Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Conservative treatment

-• Part should be kept dry
+• The part should be kept dry

 • Part may be kept elevated

-• Part should be protected.
+• The part should be protected.

 • Surgical treatment.